 There are several types of cancer clinical trials.
 The most commonly referenced type of trial is a treatment trial to develop a new treatment or a new way to use an existing treatment.
-There are also other types of trial that evaluate prevention, screening, and quality of life.
+There are also other types of trials that evaluate prevention, screening, and quality of life.
 Each type of trial is designed to answer different research questions.

 Some treatment trials involve testing cancer cells for the presence of specific molecular markers.
 These markers can include changes in certain genes or proteins.
 These changes may help to further classify cancers and certain treatments may target them.
 So it is important to know whether they are present.